MileHacker Logo

 Pedestrian-Friendly Areas

-City Centre and Old Town are highly walkable.
+The Central area and The Historic district are highly walkable.
 Main attractions (Castle, Holy Rude, Old Town Jail) are within easy walking distance.
 Walk up Castle Hill for rewarding views.

 Scenic Routes

-Pleasant, flat walking paths run along the River Forth.
-King's Park close to city center has extensive green space for leisurely walks with castle views.
+Pleasant, flat walking paths run alongside the River Forth.
+King's Park close to the downtown area has extensive green space for leisurely walks with castle views.

 Walking Tour Options